Chapter 8.05

 “Public nuisance” means those acts, buildings, structures, property or premises defined as public nuisances in RCW 7.48.130, 7.48.140, 9.66.020 and 9.66.050, as they now exist or may hereafter be amended, which statutes are adopted by reference as if the same were fully set forth herein.
 In addition, the erecting, maintaining, using, placing, depositing, leaving or permitting to be or remain in or upon any private lot or premises or in or upon any street, alley, park or other public or private place in the city, of any one or more of the following conditions or things, unless otherwise permitted by law, are declared to be public nuisances:

-1. Any privies, vaults, cesspools, sumps, pits or like places which are not securely protected from flies or rats, or which are foul or malodorous;
+1. Any privies, vaults, cesspools, sumps, pits or like places that are not securely protected from flies, rats, or other animals or insects that are foul or malodorous;

 2. Any filthy, littered or trash-covered dwellings, cellars, yards, barnyards, stableyards, vacant lots, stores, houses or buildings or premises;

-3. Any animal manure which is not securely protected from flies or weather conditions or which is kept or handled in violation of any ordinance of the city;
+3. Any animal manure which is not securely protected from flies or other animals or insects, not securely protected from weather conditions, or which is kept or handled in violation of any ordinance of the city;

 5. Any unsightly building, billboard or other structure, or any old, abandoned or partially destroyed building or structure, or any building or structure commenced and left unfinished, or any building or structure that has been partially torn down or demolished, or any building or structure that has been in part(s) or as a whole moved from without the city to a place within the city or from any place within the city to another location within the city and not completed or readied for the use or occupancy for which it was originally built, and left unfinished;